Blog post

 Project Management: Overseeing Drug Safety Initiatives

 During the upgrade, challenges emerged, including discrepancies in test results attributed to improperly installed barcode scanner cameras, which were initially overlooked.
-This experience yielded valuable lessons, prompting the QC laboratory team and Quality team to reassess their processes and enhance the reliability of test results.
+This experience yielded valuable lessons, prompting the QC laboratory team and to reassess their processes and enhance the reliability of test results.

 Follow the arrows to see how each step in project management connects.
 Each box represents a key phase or challenge, helping you understand how to navigate the complexities of drug safety.